 Milestone (Essential elements) What are we trying to do?
 (Aim) Who will do it?
 (Roles and responsibilities) How are we going to do it?
 (Strategies) How will we know how we are going?
 (Measures) How long will it take?
 (Timeframe) What is the estimated cost? (\$) 1.
-Management-Site Locations Site selection will take into account the following factors: Availability of land Demographic information about the numbers of Aboriginal children and families in the community 1.1 Identify Locations To identify broad locations for integrated Children and Family Centres that will maximise the opportunities for Aboriginal children and their families to participate in early childhood development services The Senior Officers Group: Child Development (SOG) comprising of the Department of Education and Children's Services (DECS), Department of Families and Communities (DFC), the Department of Health and the Department of Premier and Cabinet (DPC).
+Management-Site Locations Site selection will take into account the following factors: • Availability of land • Demographic information about the numbers of Aboriginal children and families in the community 1.1 Identify Locations To identify broad locations for integrated Children and Family Centres that will maximise the opportunities for Aboriginal children and their families to participate in early childhood development services The Senior Officers Group: Child Development (SOG) comprising of the Department of Education and Children's Services (DECS), Department of Families and Communities (DFC), the Department of Health and the Department of Premier and Cabinet (DPC).
 Identify locations by analysis of: • Aboriginal population data • current Aboriginal service participation rates • existing children and family programs for Aboriginal people • Service gaps Broad locations identified by June 2009.
-Selection of 3 sites in Southern Metropolitan Adelaide, Upper Spencer Gulf, and Eyre Peninsula, and an additional site at Pukatja on the APY Lands COMPLETED 30 October 2009 Total capital budget of \$13.040m including escalation Current Aboriginal enrolments in care and education services 1.2 Ministerial Approval Gain South Australian Government approval for the SA Minister for Early Childhood Development (MECD) Briefing to SA Minister for Early Childhood Development Approval gained COMPLETED Capacity to add on to an existing facility in a way that allows for integration of a range of services locations and the concurrence of the Australian Government Seek concurrence of Commonwealth Minister for Early Childhood Education, Childcare and Youth Letter to Commonwealth Minister for Early Childhood Education, Childcare and Youth Locations announced COMPLETED 30 October 2009 The availability and proximity of existing services on site to ensure access to education, health services and family and community support.
+Selection of 3 sites in Southern Metropolitan Adelaide, Upper Spencer Gulf, and Eyre Peninsula, and an additional site at Pukatja on the APY Lands COMPLETED 30 October 2009 COMPLETED Current Aboriginal enrolments in care and education services 1.2 Ministerial Approval Gain South Australian Government approval for the locations and the SA Minister for Early Childhood Development (MECD) Briefing to SA Minister for Early Childhood Development Approval gained COMPLETED Capacity to add on to an existing facility in a way that allows for integration of a range of services The availability and concurrence of the Australian Government Seek concurrence of Commonwealth Minister for Early Childhood Education, Childcare and Youth Letter to Commonwealth Minister for Early Childhood Education, Childcare and Youth Locations announced COMPLETED 30 October 2009 proximity of existing services on site to ensure access to education, health services and family and community support.
 1.3 Identify Sites To identify school sites in the approved locations that maximise the participation of Aboriginal Children and Families.
 DECS, cross-agency partners and the community.
 Consider Aboriginal population data, existing programs across agencies, available land, transport, housing and community input.
-Sites agreed By June 2010 2.
-Management - Building/Refurbishment To develop facilities that maximise the opportunities DECS will be the lead agency, working in The facilities development process has key stages of A program for each site detailing key stages will be There are 3 broad phases: Total capital budget of \$13.040 including brief development, developed.
+Sites agreed By June 2010